If you’re looking for a side gig, but need something ultra-flexible to fit around your current schedule, you may want to consider microtasking.

 You’ll earn at least $1 per task, but you will need to leave your home for most tasks.
 However, if you’re already out and about in your local area, the tasks should be easy to slot into your day.

-As you can see, there are some fantastic microtask opportunities out there, so you can develop a decent side hustle around your current schedule.
-Check out the different options on our list of websites for microtasks, and you’re sure to find something that interests you and can offer the opportunity for an additional income.
+As you can see, there are some legit microtask opportunities out there.
+You certainly won’t earn a high hourly rate, but you’ll love the flexibility and the possibility to earn extra cash whenever you have a few minutes to spare.
+Check out the different options on our list to find the best micro jobs for you, and you’re sure to discover something that interests you and can offer the opportunity for additional income.
+Microtasking isn’t for everyone, but it can be a good fit in the right situation.